ipfs/js-ipfs/packages/ipfs-message-port-client/README.md

-Since client works with IPFS node over [message channel][] all the data passed is copied via [structured cloning algorithm][], which may lead to suboptimal results (espacially with large binary data).
-In order to avoid unecessary copying all API options have being extended with optional `transfer` property that can be supplied [Transferable][]s which will be used to move corresponding values instead of copying.
+Since client works with IPFS node over [message channel][] all the data passed is copied via [structured cloning algorithm][], which may lead to suboptimal results (especially with large binary data).
+In order to avoid unnecessary copying all API options have being extended with optional `transfer` property that can be supplied [Transferable][]s which will be used to move corresponding values instead of copying.